raguay/MyNotes/Sermon. Many Members.md

       3. One person is honored - everyone in the church is honored.
       4. Each person has various functions
          1. All are very important
-         2. any would hurt the church if missing
+         2. any would hurt the church if missing or if they don't do their function